wrk226/ASA-GS_for_TSP/README.md

 ASAGS.java will receive two arguments: path, OPT
 "path" is the path of data file
 "OPT" is the appproximate optimal distance

+There are two parameters in the program you might want use to tune, they can change the accuracy and converge speed of the algorithm
+"alpha": higher alpha, lower cool speed
+"beta": higher beta, more times of greedy search

 You may found some useful information [from here](http://www.math.uwaterloo.ca/tsp/world/countries.html)

 ## References
 1.  **Solving the traveling salesman problem based on an adaptive simulated annealing algorithm with greedy search**<br />